Christopher Vito

 ProfessorSchool of Education, Humanities, Social & Behavioral Sciences

 Christopher Vito, PhD received his Doctorate in Sociology from UC Riverside.
 He teaches Introduction to Sociology (Soc 101) and Social Problems (Soc 110), and studies hip hop in relation to race, class, and gender.
-His book, The Values of Independent Hip-Hop in the Post-Golden Era: Hip-Hop's Rebels, was published by Springer/Palgrave McMillan, and he has previously published in peer-reviewed journals such as Global Hip Hop Studies, International Journal of Cultural Studies, NORMA: International Journal for Masculinity Studies, and Korea Journal.
+His book, The Values of Independent Hip-Hop in the Post-Golden Era: Hip-Hop's Rebels, was published by Springer/Palgrave McMillan, and he has previously published in peer-reviewed journals such as Masculinities and Social Change, Global Hip Hop Studies, International Journal of Cultural Studies, NORMA: International Journal for Masculinity Studies, and Korea Journal.

 Recent Publications: